Malawi: Government and politics

-Malawi is a unitary presidential republic under the leadership of President Lazarus Chakwera The current constitution was put into place on 18 May 1995.
-The branches of the government consist of executive, legislative and judicial.
-The executive includes a President who is both Head of State and Head of Government, first and second Vice Presidents and the Cabinet of Malawi.
+Malawi is a unitary presidential republic under the leadership of President Peter Mutharika.
+The current constitution was put into place on 18 May 1995.
+The branches of the government consist of executive, legislative, and judicial.
+The executive includes a President who is both Head of State and Head of Government, first and second Vice Presidents, and the Cabinet of Malawi.
 The President and Vice President are elected together every five years.
 A second Vice President may be appointed by the President if so chosen, although they must be from a different party.
-The members of the Cabinet of Malawi are appointed by the President and can be from either inside or outside of the legislature.
+The President appoints the members of the Cabinet of Malawi, and they can be from the inside or outside of the legislature.

 The legislative branch consists of a unicameral National Assembly of 193 members who are elected every five years, and although the Malawian constitution provides for a Senate of 80 seats, one does not exist in practice.
-If created, the Senate would provide representation for traditional leaders and a variety of geographic districts, as well as special interest groups including the disabled, youth, and women.
-The Malawi Congress Party is the ruling party together with several other parties in the Tonse Alliance led by Lazarus Chakwera while the Democratic Progressive Party is the main opposition party.
+If created, the Senate would provide representation for traditional leaders and a variety of geographic districts, as well as special interest groups, including the disabled, youth, and women.
+The Malawi Congress Party is the ruling party led by Lazarus Chakwera, while the Democratic Progressive Party is the main opposition party.
 Suffrage is universal at 18 years of age, and the central government budget for 2021/2022 is $2.4 billion from $2.8 billion for the 2020/2021 financial year.

 The independent judicial branch is based upon the English model and consists of a Supreme Court of Appeal, a High Court divided into three sections (general, constitutional, and commercial), an Industrial Relations Court and Magistrates Courts, the last of which is divided into five grades and includes Child Justice Courts.
-The judicial system has been changed several times since Malawi gained independence in 1964.
+The judicial system has been modified several times since the country's independence in 1964.
 Conventional courts and traditional courts have been used in varying combinations, with varying degrees of success and corruption.